rootasjey/artbooking/README.md

 An online platform to share your personal illustrations.

-The initial purpose was to provide a right way to create a portfolio with flexible layout.
+ArtBooking provides a virtual space to share your illustration with others.
+It also has a lot more features:

+* Create art books (portfolio)
+* An artistic profile (like a hub)
+* Open and welcome community (whatever your skills)
+* Organize challenges and contests

+We would also like to provide a secure and easy way to do financial transactions between artists and clients.
+Artists could sell individual printing.
+An even more exciting idea would be to subscribe (financially) to loved artists.
+With a recurring fee, this could allow someone to work a little more peacefully.

+This project is in (very) early devevelopment phase, and we want to work on it in a long term.
+If you take one isolated feature, the idea is not unique in itself, but is exciting if you think about the whole picture.

+We are building applications on several platforms including Web and Android in prority.
+Other platforms will eventually be supported thanks to Flutter SDK.

-# Technologies
+# Development

 ## Frontend

-[Flutter](https://flutter.dev) is used for the mobile (Android/iOS) and web apps.
-It allows to maintain a single code base and simplified the development in some cases.
-It also complicated the code architecture and the repository structure must be thoroughly managed.
+We use [Flutter](https://flutter.dev) to develop Web and Mobile (Android/iOS) apps.
+Flutter may no be the best technology to create a web app right now but tt allows us to maintain a single code base.
+We hope it will improve over time (perfomance, loading time, accessibility, SEO, ...).

+However, Flutter is efficient for the mobile part.
+Plus [Dart](https://dart.dev) is a nice language to work with.

-## Backend
+## Backend & Services

+We use a lot of cloud services for the backend.
+Right now we have not a dedicated persistent server.

+### 🗄️ Database

-For the backend, [Firestore](https://firebase.google.com/docs/firestore) is used as the database.
-It's a flexible, scalable noSQL database for mobile, web and server development from Firebase and Google Cloud Platform.
+To storage our data, we use [Firestore](https://firebase.google.com/docs/firestore) as the database.
+It's a flexible, scalable noSQL database from Google.

-## Authentication
+### 🔑 Authentication

 Firebase Auth handles users' account creation, connections, third-party authentication, email & password update, account deletion, among other scenarios.

-## Cloud Functions
+### 🌩️ Cloud Functions

 Firebase Cloud Functions is used for security checks when updating user's account for example.
 It's used for statistics too and for delayed deletion.